2020 was the year of the virtual event.

 A budget provides the parameters for your event.
 It helps you understand what you’re able to do and not do.
 Knowing your budget allows you to host the best possible event with the resources you have.

-When setting up a budget for your event, be sure to consider your revenue and profit goals, if any.
+When creating a budget for your virtual event, be sure to consider your revenue and profit goals, if any.
 Identify the minimum budget you need to invest in your event and deliver on your revenue targets, while staying cashflow positive and hitting your profit targets.